go-feature-flag/gofeatureflag-lint-action/README.md

         ## set the input parameters for the action
         with:
-          configFilePath: ${{ github.workspace }}/config/flag-config.yaml
+          flagFilePath: ${{ github.workspace }}/config/flag-config.yaml
-          configFiletype: 'yaml'
+          flagFiletype: 'yaml'
 ```

 ## Inputs

-- `configFilePath`: Provide the name and path of the config file.
+- `flagFilePath`: Provide the name and path of the config file.
 The default
   value for the input is `config/flag-config.yaml`.
-- `configFiletype`: The type of the config file.
+- `flagFiletype`: The type of the config file.
 The default value for the input
   is `yaml`.
 The value can be `yaml`, `toml`, or `json`.

 ## Outputs